Sadly, across the board, during the 2016 election campaign anxiety levels shot up, family arguments exhausted themselves

 Travel Can Be Humbling

-I left this country to travel to India on a student fellowship.
+I left this country to travel to India on a student fellowship (Masters degree in hand).
 I was happy to find other college students visiting the same popular tourist destinations en route.
 Conversations with students, particularly from Europe, became an everyday occurrence.

 I quickly noted, virtually every one of them spoke at least two languages.
 It was not uncommon to find that they spoke three.
 I loved the banter.
 It was a given that, in Europe there were cultures rich with traditions and recognizable styles.
 Friendly jokes and jibes, exploited these differences and an undercurrent of pride and ownership of one’s culture ‘warts and all’ prevailed.

 As my companions alluded to economic and political challenges for one or another country, I began to see that my California public education, including a Master degree from UC Berkeley didn’t hold a candle to theirs.